willia4/chip-experiments/auto_pinger/README.md

 #### Configure the service

-Edit the `auto_pinger.service` file and set the --button-gpio parameter and --ping-IP parameter to the correct values for your setup.
-Remove the --use-pwm-indicator argument if you have not hooked up an LED to PWM0.
+Edit the `auto_pinger.service` file and adjust the `ExecStart=` section.

+If you want to use a hardware button to ping a system, set the --button-gpio parameter to the GPIO pin for your button.

+Add the --use-pwm-indicator argument if you want to hook up an LED to PWM0.

+Adjust the --auto parameter to a more suitable value (in seconds) if the default doesn't work for you.
+Or remove --auto altogether if you want to just use a button.

+#### Example
+To use a button on XIO0, strobe an LED, and automatically ping 10.0.1.1 every 30 seconds:

+    ExecStart=/usr/local/bin/auto_pinger --button-gpio 1013 --auto 30 --use-pwm-indicator --ping-IP 10.0.1.1

 #### Install the service